 Potential Construction Management Career Paths

-Each profession currently is forecasted for good job growth in the coming years, and all have a high earning potential, especially if you come with a degree.
-A high school diploma and on-the-job training and possibly a certification may be all you need to get started, but more and more construction managers are earning their bachelor’s degree, so earning yours will make you more competitive on the job market.
+Each profession currently is forecasted for good job growth in the coming years, and all have a high earning potential, especially if you come with a diploma in a construction degree program.
+A high school diploma and on-the-job training and possibly a certification may be all you need to get started, but more and more construction managers are earning their bachelor’s degree, so earning yours will make you more competitive on the construction industry job market.

-Earning your bachelor’s degree in construction management shows that you have the management skills and business knowledge needed to perform well in the industry and be a valuable asset to a construction company.
+Earning your bachelor’s degree in construction management shows that you have the management skills and business knowledge needed to perform well in the industry and be a valuable asset to a construction company, and even more so with a master’s degree.
 It shows that you’ll be someone who can consistently manage a team and work together to get a job done properly, on time.

-Whatever path you choose, the draw of the Construction Management field is currently quite strong.
+Whatever higher education path you choose, the draw of the construction management field is currently quite strong.
 The U.S. Bureau of Labor Statistics (BLS) forecasts that employment in the industry will grow at a rate of 11 percent from 2016 to 2026.
 The BLS also shows that construction managers in the U.S. earned a yearly median salary of $89,300 in 2016, showing this to be a profession with great earning potential.
-Having a bachelor’s degree in construction management puts those people in a position for a higher salary, and those interested in even more can go back to school to pursue a Master’s in Construction Management.
+Having a bachelor’s degree in construction management puts those people in a position for a higher salary, and those interested in even more can go back to school to pursue a Master’s in Construction Management online.